SFDO-Tooling/Metecho/CONTRIBUTING.rst

     $ docker-compose run --rm web python manage.py promote_superuser <username>

-You will also need, when you log in, to make sure that the GitHub app that provides MetaShare with webhook updates and GitHub API access **is enabled for any Organizations you are testing against**.
+You will also need, when you log in, to make sure that the GitHub app that provides Metecho with webhook updates and GitHub API access **is enabled for any Organizations you are testing against**.
 By default it will only install for the user you are logging in as.